 After graduation, most of us immediately go get college debt and some sort of a credit card.

-Being irresponsible with money at those ages causes financial stress that follows us for a really long time.
+Being irresponsible with money at those ages causes financial stress that follows us for a really long time, and can stop your children from buying their first car or home.
 That kind of stress can actually be avoided if the proper lessons are taught in school.

 But alas, many are struggling to get out of debt and are having trouble saving money these days.